Your First Visit

 Our practice is committed to providing you and your family with safe, gentle, high-quality dental care.
 We understand that you, or your child, may feel anxious about visiting the dentist.
 We are sensitive to your needs, and it is our goal to make you feel comfortable visiting our practice while providing the best care possible.

+Your first visit is about your comfort, your happiness, and your health.
 During your first visit, we will review your dental and medical history forms, and take X-rays of your teeth and mouth.
 Then, the doctor will meet with you to discuss your X-rays, help you create your own individual treatment plan, and answer any questions that you may have.
 At your next visit, one of our hygienists will clean and polish your teeth, checking your teeth and gums for any cavities or early signs of tooth decay or gingivitis.

 Bring your smile, but also remember to bring these with you to your first appointment: